For the 2020 Grievance filing period, June 1st to June 16th 2020, applications should be sent by mail to:

 - Every application should include a photo front and back of the home or structure on the property.

-- If you choose to make an appointment to be heard before the Board of Assessment Review, you must submit your application in person at the Assessor's Office.
+- If you choose to make an appointment to be heard before the Board of Assessment Review, please contact the Assessor's Office to make an appointment.